Liyht/AMI-ME/code/README.md

-# AMI-ME — Automatic Meeting Effectiveness Evaluation Framework
+# Automatic Meeting Effectiveness Evaluation Framework

 Code for the ACL 2026 paper
 **"Rethinking Meeting Effectiveness: A Benchmark and Framework for Temporal